BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 We inserted HAProxy servers in that schema, so the traffic passes through them before being sent to the caches.
 That way, HAProxy controls where traffic is sent.
 To make those migrations as transparent as possible, we first configured HAProxy to send traffic to on-prem servers only.
-In the same time, developpers have deployed all mandatory resources (RDS, DynamoDB, elasticache, etc.) with Terraform and verified the application works fine.
+In the same time, developers have deployed all mandatory resources (RDS, DynamoDB, elasticache, etc.) with Terraform and verified the application works fine.
 The application itself could have changed: either the code or kubernetes manifests.
-When ready, both ops and dev gave their approval to send traffic to the cloud.
+When ready, both ops and devs gave their approval to send traffic to the cloud.

 We started by load-balancing 1% to the AWS ELB with HAProxy
 ![Application while migrating 1% to AWS & Kubernetes](/images/posts/migrating-production-apps-to-the-cloud/application_migrating.png)